 A shareholder may otherwise propose business for consideration or nominate persons for election to the Board in compliance with U.S. federal proxy rules, Irish law and other legal requirements, without seeking to have the proposal included in our Proxy Statement pursuant to Rule 14a-8 under the Exchange Act.
-To bring a proposal before next year's annual general meeting, a shareholder must deliver written notice of the proposed business to our Company Secretary at our registered office not earlier than the close of business on April 15, 2022 and not later than the close of business on May 15, 2022, provided, that in the event the date of the 2022 Annual General Meeting is more than 30 days before or more than 60 days after the anniversary of the prior year's annual general meeting, notice must be received no earlier than the close of business on the 120th day prior to the date of such annual general meeting and no later than the close of business on the later of the 90th day prior to the date of such annual general meeting and no later than the close of business on the later of the 90th day prior to the date of such annual general meeting, the 10th day following the day on which public announcement of the date of such annual general meeting is less than 100 days prior to the date of such annual general meeting, the 10th day following the day on which public announcement of the date of such annual general meeting is first made, and otherwise comply with the requirements of our Articles of Association.
+To bring a proposal before next year's annual general meeting, a shareholder must deliver written notice of the proposed business to our Company Secretary at our registered office not earlier than the close of business on April 15, 2022 and not later than the close of business on May 15, 2022, provided, that in the event the date of the 2022 Annual General Meeting is more than 30 days before or more than 60 days after the anniversary of the prior year's annual general meeting, notice must be received no earlier than the close of business on the 120th day prior to the date of such annual general meeting or, if the first public announcement of the date of such annual general meeting, the 10th day following the day on which public announcement of the date of such annual general meeting is first made, and otherwise comply with the requirements of our Articles of Association.